allegheny-computer-science-201-f2020/final/final.md

 2\.
 Explain short-circuit evaluation with a simple example involving the logical "or" operator "||".

 3\.
-Each of these three composite types - "array," "set," and "record" -can contain several values at once (e.g., an array could have three elements, a set could contain three elements, a record could contain three elements).
+Each of these three composite types - "array," "set," and "record" - can contain several values at once (e.g., an array could have three elements, a set could contain three elements, a record could contain three elements).
 What makes them different?
 Explain the differences between an array type, a set type, and a record type.

 4\.
 Which of the following Java functions correctly finds the sum of the digits in a nonnegative integer named `eeek`?
 For instance, `sum(354) = 3+5+4=12` and `sum(10223) = 1+0+2+2+3 = 8`.
 Explain why your chosen answer is correct and why each of the other methods is incorrect.